113ll3/Ibmclouddocscli/reference/ibmcloud/cli_virtual_server.md

 {:codeblock: .codeblock}
 {:tip: .tip}

-# Creating and working with virtual servers
+# Creating and working with virtual servers (ibmcloud sl vs)
 {: #cli-virtual-servers}

 {{site.data.keyword.BluVirtServers}} are scalable virtual servers that are purchased with dedicated cores and memory allocations.
 They are a great option if you are looking for compute resources, that can be added in minutes, with access to features like image templates.